spypunk/sponge/README.md

 # sponge
 sponge is a command line website links crawler and downloader.
-## How to build it ?
+## How to build and run it ?
 You will need a Java JDK 8+ and maven 3+.
 ~~~
 mvn clean install

+cd target && unzip sponge.zip && cd sponge

-java -jar target/sponge-0.1-SNAPSHOT-jar-with-dependencies.jar [OPTIONS]
+./sponge [OPTIONS]
 ~~~
 ## How to use it ?
 ~~~